Kika (1993 film): Music

-Perez Prado's "Concierto para Bongó" serves as background music for some scenes, including the Pica'os self-flagellation scenes, a car chase and Kika's rape scene (when replayed in television by Andrea).
+Perez Prado's "Concierto para Bongó" serves as background music for some scenes, including the Picao's self-flagellation scenes, a car chase and Kika's rape scene (when replayed in television by Andrea).
 Tite Curet Alonso's song "Teatro", as sung by La Lupe, is the film's musical theme.

 Themes

 The film central themes are depravity and hope, and it has a corrosive humor.

 The film comments on the intrusive nature of reality television which was a relatively new phenomenon at the time.

 Reception

 Response to the film was mixed; some called it Almodóvar's most intense and surprising work to date.

 The film has a score of 59% on Rotten Tomatoes from 17 reviews.

+John Hartl of The Seattle Times gave a positive review, commenting that for the first time in years, Almodóvar "has a satirical target worthy of his jabs: television tabloid shows that specialize in invasion of privacy".
+He also said, "'Kika' is far from perfect.
+Almodovar lets the joke run on too long (nearly two hours), and he spends too much time with the mild Kika.
+The driving force of the movie is Abril's relentlessly exploitative media monster."

-The Seattle Post-Intelligencer listed it as one of the 10 worst films of 1994.
+In contrast, the Seattle Post-Intelligencer listed it as one of the 10 worst films of 1994.